 - Benefit use.
 Unlike with a preneed plan that sets aside money for services at a specified funeral home, your final expense insurance benefit goes directly to your beneficiaries, who can use it however they see fit.

-Is final expense insurance right for me?
+When is final expense insurance right for me?

 Final expense insurance is a solid option for those who don’t have a traditional life insurance policy or let their term policy lapse.
-It doesn’t require a medical exam, which could be a relief if you’re health excludes you from a traditional life insurance policy.
+It doesn’t require a medical exam, which could be a relief if your health excludes you from a traditional life insurance policy.

 Final expense insurance is a good option if: